 The better news is that, unlike some home mortgages, our caravan loans include fixed interest rates.
 Fixed interest rates on our Secured Caravan Finance are fixed for the entire loan term.
 So if you lock in a caravan loan now, you will enjoy that same low rate over the entire, up to 7 years, loan term.

 Caravan Loan Options

-Regardless of movements in caravan demand and supply or in interest rates, the types of loans we offer for caravan purchases remains constant.
-The Secured Caravan Loan is the most popular especially for brand new caravans, camper trailers, RVs, motorhomes and all other variations.
-If buying second hand or a resto project and the van is not suitable as security against the loan, we offer an Unsecured Personal Caravan Loan.
+Regardless of movements in caravan demand and supply or in interest rates, the types of loans we offer for caravan purchases remain constant.
+The Secured Caravan Loan is the most popular, especially for brand new caravans, camper trailers, RVs, motorhomes and all other variations.
+If buying second-hand or a resto project and the van is not suitable as security against the loan, we offer an Unsecured Personal Caravan Loan.